0x000dea7c/restful-music/README.md

 The point of this project is to learn how RESTful APIs work and play around with testing libraries in C++.

+DISCLAIMER: I don't particularly agree with this philosophy of arranging the code.
+This is just to learn OOD concepts.

 # Playlist Metadata

 - Title (required)